AGRI4407 Plant and Human Nutrition

 - Students are able to (1) understand processes governing cycling of macronutrients and micronutrients from soils to plants to humans; (2) understand the role of phytochemicals in a healthy diet; (3) integrate the concept of nutrient bioavailability across the soil–plant–human continuum; (4) understand agricultural and genetic means of producing food with a high content of micronutrients; (5) analyse, critically assess, present and discuss experimental data; (6) write research essays based on relevant literature; and (7) place relevant soil and plant science information in the context of healthy food production.

-- Typically this unit is assessed in the following ways: (1) a research essay based on assigned literature (70 per cent) and (2) a seminar on an assigned topic (30 per cent).
+- Indicative assessments in this unit are as follows: (1) a research essay based on assigned literature (70 per cent) and (2) a seminar on an assigned topic (30 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.